 The City of Thousand Oaks is responsible for numerous services within the City.
 If you want to report a maintenance issue please call (805) 449-2499.

-The Public Works Department distributes up to 15 million gallons of water each day to more than 16,000 residences and businesses.
-Our mission is to provide high quality water that meets or exceeds the stringent water quality standards established by the U.S. Environmental Protection Agency (EPA) and the State of California Department of Health Services (DOHS).
+The Public Works Department distributes up to 15 million gallons of water each day to approximately 17,000 residences and businesses.
+Our mission is to provide high quality water that meets or exceeds the stringent water quality standards established by the U.S. Environmental Protection Agency (EPA) and the State Water Resources Control Board.
 For information about the City's water conservation efforts, visit the City Sustainability Division's Water page.